TO SEARCH THIS SITE

 investigation, conducted an arrest sweep.
 Targeted

-was Fischer Homes located in Crestview Hills, Kentucky.
+was Fischer Homes located in Crestview Hills,

-office, construction sites in Hebron, Union, and
+corporate office, construction sites in Hebron, Union,

-and 76 workers were detained.
-Fischer Homes has
+supervisors and 76 workers were detained.
+Fischer

-Eastern Kentucky which is located in Covington,
+District Court for Eastern Kentucky which is located in

-Kentucky.
-Commentng on the raid, the federal
+Covington, Kentucky.
+Commentng on the raid, the

-government issued a "no tolerance" statement against
+federal government issued a "no tolerance" statement

-future employers who hire or "harbor" undocumented
+against future employers who hire or "harbor"

-workers
+undocumented workers

 .